OpenSourceMycetoma/Series-3-Phenothiazines/README.md

 * Some tricyclic drugs may cause a tetracycline-like photosensitivity in vivo (We will need to research this more)
 * Water solubility is not great
 * Agranulocytosis is rare side effect reported from long term use from some but not all drugs in this class (We will need to research this more)
-* Parent drugs are neurological ones with some rather unpleasant side-effects
+* Parent drugs are neurological ones (the exception being the curaxin-NEU tricyclics) with some rather unpleasant side-effects